Laragear/CacheQuery/README.md

 Article::latest('published_at')->take(10)->cache()->get();
 ```

-The next time you call the **same** query, the result will be retrieved from the cache instead of running the `SELECT` SQL statement in the database, even if the results are empty, `null` or `false`.
+The next time you call the same query, the result will be retrieved from the cache instead of running the `SELECT` SQL statement in the database, even if the results are empty, `null` or `false`.

 It's **eager load aware**.
-This means that it will cache an eager loaded relation automatically.
+This means that it will cache an eager loaded relation automatically, even its children.

 ```php
 use App\Models\User;